 Going from UK & EU Award-Winning Streetfood to setting up two restaurants across town, Wingmans Chicken has been sweeping the London market with its lip-smacking gourmet chicken wings.
+What’s even better is that they offer a selective range of halal options and let’s just say it’s a firecracker experience to the palate!

 They started out as a pop-up and had been doing residencies until they finally opened up their first restaurant in Kilburn, and then later with the addition of a bigger Soho branch as well this year.
 We visited the Soho branch for a Sunday lunch.
 The restaurant has a very buzzing and lively ambience, featuring a trendy setting with upbeat music playing in the background.